-Recent events within the Russian Federation suggest that the tax authorities are taking a more assertive position in their interpretation of the legislation and assessments and as a result, it is possible that transactions and activities that have not been challenged in the past may be challenged.
-It is therefore possible that significant additional taxes, penalties and interest may be assessed.
-Fiscal periods remain open to tax audit by the authorities in respect of taxes for three calendar years preceding the year of tax audit.
+Laws and regulations affecting business in the Russian Federation continue to change rapidly.
+Management's interpretation of such legislation as applied to the activity of the Group may be challenged by the relevant regional and federal authorities.
+Recent events suggest that the tax authorities are taking a more assertive position in their interpretation of the legislation and assessments and as a result, it is possible that transactions and activities that have not been challenged in the past may be challenged.
+Fiscal periods generally remain open to tax audit by the authorities in respect of taxes for three calendar years proceeding the year of tax audit.
 Under certain circumstances reviews may cover longer periods.
-Management believes that it has accrued for all taxes that are applicable.
-Where uncertainty exists, the Group has accrued tax liabilities as management's best estimate of the probable outflow of resources which will be required to settle such liabilities.
 Management believes that it has provided adequately for tax liabilities based on its interpretations of tax legislation.
-However, the relevant authorities may have differing interpretations, and the effects could be significant.
+However, the relevant authorities may have differing interpretations, and the effects on the financial statements could be significant.

-The Group has identified possible tax contingencies for the three-year period ended 31 December 2016.
+The Group has identified possible tax contingencies for the three-year period ended 31 December 2017.
 Management has estimated that possible exposure in relation to such tax risks, if they were to materialize, would not exceed 20% of the Group's profit before income tax expense.